Online identity

-It is customary for individuals to appropriately portray themselves on social networking platforms.
-By accurate, it does not imply a "True Self".
-Digitally mediated identity performance represents a specific version of the self, just like all other identity performance contexts.

 Online social identity

 Identity expression and identity exposure

 The social web, i.e. the usage of the web to support the social process, represents a space in which people have the possibility to express and expose their identity in a social context.
 For example, people define their identity explicitly by creating user profiles in social network services such as Facebook or LinkedIn and online dating services.
 By expressing opinions on blogs and other social media, they define more tacit identities.

+Online identity is shaped not only by individual choice but also by platform-specific affordances that influence self-presentation.
+Design features such as profile templates, visibility settings, and feedback mechanisms encourage particular forms of expression while constraining others.
+Users may therefore adapt how they present themselves to align with platform norms or perceived audience expectations.
+These affordances affect which aspects of identity become visible, persistent, or searchable.
+As a result, online identity emerges through an interaction between users, technological systems, and social contexts.
+This highlights the socio-technical nature of identity formation in digital environments.

 The disclosure of a person's identity may present certain issues related to privacy.
 Many people adopt strategies that help them control the disclosure of their personal information online.
 Some strategies require users to invest considerable effort.

 The emergence of the concept of online identity has raised many questions among academics.
 Social networking services and online avatars have complicated the concept of identity.
 Academia has responded to these emerging trends by establishing domains of scholarly research such as technoself studies, which focuses on all aspects of human identity in technological societies.

 Online activities may affect our offline personal identity, as well.
 Avi Marciano has coined the term "VirtuReal" to resolve the contested relationship between online and offline environments in relation to identity formation.
 Studying online usage patterns of transgender people, he suggested that the internet can be used as preliminary, complementary, and/or alternative sphere.
 He concludes that although "the offline world sets boundaries that potentially limit the latitude within the online world, these boundaries are wide enough to allow mediated agency that empowers transgender users.
 Consequently, the term VirtuReal "reflects both the fact that it provides an empowering virtual experience that compensates for offline social inferiority, and the fact that it is nevertheless subject to offline restrictions".